ESPresense/Floorplan-Creator/Readme.md

 ## Changes
 28-02-2022
+- New tools menu on the left
+- New label toggle to hide/show plan labels (room title and meusres)
+- New file structure (the project was not supposed to grow this much)
 - Fix indentation on yaml export
 - Add name to esp32 devices.
-The name is exported in the yaml.
+The name is exported in the yaml

 27-02-2022
 - Show arrow indicators on top, left, bottom and right of canvas if floorplan is out of screen to indicate on which side/s it is